 The Clerk of Courts position is a full-time job that pays $117,000 per year.
-Amber Zibritosky makes her own schedule.
-When we say that Ms. Zibritosky takes about 10 weeks of paid time off per year, we mean it.
+Amber Zibritosky makes her own schedule, but she’s entitled to 3 weeks of paid vacation.
+When we say that Ms. Zibritosky ignores that policy, and instead takes about 10 weeks of paid time off per year, we mean it.
 And we are willing to back it up.

 Open these files to see the original data, produced via public records requests.
 The data is derived from Ms. Zibritosky’s swipe card usage.

 And now, to dispense with some excuses that Ms. Zibritosky’s campaign is likely to use:

 - “Covid kept me at home” – Amber’s attendance record is consistent for the past 2.5 years.
 Amber’s attendance was just as bad after Covid, as it was before Covid.

 - “Some of this data isn’t even from my swipe card” – The City of Stow law department informed us that Ms. Zibritosky used the swipe card of her predecessor (Diana Colavecchio) from March 6, 2019 to June 7, 2019, so we included those months within this data.
 Again, this data does not differ meaningfully from the rest of Ms. Zibritosky’s tenure.

 - “I was working from home” – We asked for evidence of working from home.
 The City of Stow law department had said there is “no available record of [remote] login/access.”
 (Regardless, when you’re directly managing employees, you need to be present.)